 Our team will make announcements about any alterations to the normal service, including delays.
 If you have hearing impairments, please advise our colleagues on board at the earliest opportunity.

-A2.4 INFORMATION & MEETING POINTS, HELP POINTS AND CONTACT CENTRES
+A2.4 INFORMATION AND MEETING POINTS, HELP POINTS AND CONTACT CENTRES

 Station information points are generally staffed to the same times as the station’s ticket offices and can provide you with information about: